RishiDeKayne/UndergraduateGenomicsTraining/README.md

 ## Task 3 - Trim our data

-Here we want to trim our data using Trimmomatic
+Make a script to trim one set of reads `xxxx`